Terry Waugh has a Masters in Wills and Estates from the College of Law.

 - What is Estate Planning and is it important?

 Estate Planning is where you decide what happens to your Assets and Liabilities with a focus on the following issues –

 > Tax planning

 > Asset protection

 > Trust succession

 Estate planning allows you to utilize different strategies to maximize tax efficiency and asset protection.

 - Is a Will still useful even if it can be challenged?

-A Will is the only formal way you can tell the Court what your wishes are.
-A court must consider your Will and any comments you have made in it during a Family provision case.
+A will is the only formal way you can tell the Court what your wishes are.
+A court must consider your will and any comments you have made in it during any legal challenge.